KirtanaMaru/book-finder/README.md

 # 📚 Book Finder App

 A simple and responsive web application built using **React** that allows users to search for books by title using the **Open Library API**.
-This project was developed as part of the **Take-Home UI Challenge**.

 ---